qq7te/radical-product/src/_training_posts/2022-07-02-digital-transformation.md

 image: /images/software-integration-bro.png
 image2: /images/startup-life-bro.png
 titleOne: The problem statement
-problemDescription: Without a clear why and a strategy behind digital transformation, companies often interpret transformation as adopting Agile rituals and asking customers what they want.
-Teams feel like they’re pulled in different directions and begin to reject change like a human body rejects a foreign object.
-This training creates alignment around digital transformation and gives you a systematic approach for building customer-centric products to make change management easier.
+problemDescription: Transformation is often interpreted as adopting Agile rituals and asking customers for feedback.
+But without a clear vision and strategy, teams feel pulled in different directions and begin to reject change like a human body rejects a foreign object.
+Digital transformation training gives you a shared vision and a systematic process for building customer-centric products to make change management easier.
 titleTwo: Diagnosis
-descriptionTitleTwo: You need this training if your team is suffering from or at high risk of catching these product diseases
+descriptionTitleTwo: You need this digital transformation program if your team is suffering from or at high risk of catching these product diseases

 subtitleOne: Locked-In Syndrome
-descriptionSubtitleOne: You’re locked-into what’s been successful in the past and you’re not getting buy-in for transformation because things don’t seem broken
+descriptionSubtitleOne: Locked-into your past success, you're not getting buy-in for change because things don't seem broken.
 iconSubtitleOne: /images/session-icons-white/lock-svgrepo-com.svg

 subtitleTwo: Narcissus complex
-descriptionSubtitleTwo: You’re so focused on internal goals and beliefs about what your customer wants that you lose sight of what your user actually needs
+descriptionSubtitleTwo: Focusing on your own goals and needs to the point of losing sight of what your customer needs.
 iconSubtitleTwo: /images/session-icons-white/person-svgrepo-com.svg

 iconSubtitleThree: /images/session-icons-white/protractor-rule-svgrepo-com.svg
 subtitleThree: Hypometricemia
-descriptionSubtitleThree: not measuring much or measuring irrelevant metrics
+descriptionSubtitleThree: Not measuring much because it's unclear how you should measure success.

 titleThree: Benefits
 titleThreeSubtitleOne: Align your team
-descriptionTitleThreeSubtitleOne: TDigital transformation requires change management and change is always hard.
+descriptionTitleThreeSubtitleOne: Digital transformation requires change management and change is always hard.
 By creating alignment around a shared vision, you’ll get buy-in so you can engage people across the organization on translating your vision into reality.
 iconTitleThreeSubtitleOne: /images/align-your-team-digital.png

 titleThreeSubtitleTwo: Build intuition for creating customer-centric products
 descriptionTitleThreeSubtitleTwo: Even when teams want to build customer-centric products, the know-how may be missing.
-This training gives teams a step-by-step approach for building transformative products.
+This digital transformation training gives teams a step-by-step approach for building transformative products.
 iconTitleThreeSubtitleTwo: /images/build-intuition-digital.png